pallets/click/docs/support.rst

 Support and Stability
 =======================

 Click is a mature projects with many uses in production, as such it prioritizes backward capability and stability.
-For feature requests that fall outside that core project see :ref:`click-contrib`.
+For feature requests that fall outside that core project see :ref:`click-contrib-heading`.

+.. _click-contrib-heading:

 click-contrib
 ---------------------